 Several methods are listed here for your reference.
-Radio magazine makes no claim as to the suitability of any of these methods, nor is Radio magazine responsible for any loss resulting from the use of these methods.
+BE Radio makes no claim as to the suitability of any of these methods, nor is BE Radio responsible for any loss resulting from the use of these methods.

 Time: 2 - 8 hours, depending on tape thickness.